gabrielrmello/gabrielrmello/README.md

 ## 🚀 About Me

-- 💻 Full-stack developer with experience in [your main stack, e.g., JavaScript, TypeScript, Python, etc.]
+- 💻 Full-stack developer with experience in [your main stack, e.g., Python, Wireshark.]
 - 🎯 Focused on [your main interests, e.g., web development, DevOps, machine learning, etc.]
 - 🌱 Currently learning: [technologies or topics you're working on]
 - 📫 How to reach me: [your email or social media links]